LauraLynch1997/dog-walking-website/README.md

 * Contact Page

-    - A page containg just the contact details and contact form, providing users will all the possible contact options they could have in one place.
+    - A page containing just the contact details and contact form, providing users will all the possible contact options they could have in one place.

     ![Contact-Page](./assets/read-me-images/contact-desktop.png)